-APPENDIX 4: INFORMAL CONTRACT CHECKLIST
+APPENDIX 3: INFORMAL CONTRACT CHECKLIST

-The following detailed checklist is a guideline and the process may vary depending on the facts and circumstances of a particular Procurement.
+The following detailed checklist is a guideline, and the process may vary depending on the facts and circumstances of a particular Procurement.

 - 1. First, determine if the informal agreement references a prior agreement or master agreement previously signed by JEA.
 If it does not, then make sure the informal agreement has JEA's standard commercial terms and conditions attached - 2.
 The Contract must state JEA as the legal name and not Jacksonville Electric Authority - 3.
 The Contract should state that JEA is tax exempt - 4.
-The Contract should state that JEA is subject to Florida Public Records laws, Chapter 119, Florida Statutes - 5.
-Unless otherwise agreed upon, all payments for service and Supplies will be paid by JEA within 30 calendar days of receipt of invoice.
-JEA does not agree to pay late fees or termination fees. - Invoices should be submitted to following address: "ACCTPAYCUSTSRV@JEA.COM, or if the Company does not have email capability, it can mail hardcopies to: JEA Accounts Payable, P.O.
+The Contract should state that JEA is subject to Florida Public Records laws, Chapter 119, Florida Statutes - Unless otherwise agreed upon, all payments for service and Supplies will be paid by JEA within 30 calendar days of receipt of invoice.
+JEA does not agree to pay late fees or termination fees. - 6.
+Invoices should be submitted to following address: "ACCTPAYCUSTSRV@JEA.COM, or if the Company does not have email capability, it can mail hardcopies to: JEA Accounts Payable, P.O.
 Box 4910, Jacksonville, FL 32201-4910." - 7.
-If the Contract requires JEA to indemnify or mutually indemnify the Vendor, then the following language must be added to the indemnification clause.
-Usually added at the end of the clause: "Notwithstanding any other term or condition of this Contract, JEA's indemnification

-"Notwithstanding any other term or condition of this Contract, JEA's indemnification obligations shall be limited by Section 768.28, Florida Statutes."

-- 8. The Contract shall be construed under the laws of Florida and the venue for any legal proceedings related to the Contract shall be in courts of appropriate jurisdiction in Duval County, Florida - 9.
-Termination for Convenience- The Contract should state the following: "JEA shall have the absolute right to terminate in whole or part the Contract, with or without cause, at any time after execution upon written notification of such termination.
+Indemnification If the Contract requires JEA to indemnify or mutually indemnify the Vendor, then the following language must be added to the indemnification clause.
+Usually added at the end of the clause: - "Notwithstanding any other term or condition of this Contract, JEA's indemnification obligations shall be limited by Section 768.28, Florida Statutes." - 8.
+Venue/Jurisdiction The Contract shall be construed under the laws of Florida and the venue for any legal proceedings related to the Contract shall be in courts of appropriate jurisdiction in Duval County, Florida - 9.
+Termination for Convenience-Don't execute a contract without this type of clause.
+The Contract should state the following: - "JEA shall have the absolute right to terminate in whole or part the Contract, with or without cause, at any time after execution upon written notification of such termination.
 JEA shall pay for all costs incurred up to the date of termination" - 10.
-The Contract should clearly state the Maximum Indebtedness of JEA.
-For example: "JEA's Maximum Indebtedness under this Contract shall not exceed (\$insert dollar amount), and shall be subject to lawfully appropriated funds." - 11.
-JEA will not agree to a Vendor/Seller having a security interest in any of JEA's equipment.
-This usually only comes up in an equipment lease agreement - 12.
-Review payment terms to ensure they are in the best interest of JEA.
-If there are milestone payments listed, make sure JEA receives something tangible or a completed work assignment or report before JEA makes payment.
+Maximum Indebtedness The Contract should clearly state the Maximum Indebtedness of JEA.
+For example: "JEA's Maximum Indebtedness under this Contract shall not exceed (\$ insert dollar amount) and shall be subject to lawfully appropriated funds." - 11.
+Payment Terms Review payment terms to ensure they clearly stated when JEA must pay If there are milestone payments listed, make sure JEA receives something tangible or a completed work assignment or report before JEA makes payment.
 Avoid paying fees before the work is performed.
-Some exceptions may include software licensing, support and maintenance agreements, etc. In these situations, we often pay a year in advance.
+Some exceptions may include software licensing, support and maintenance agreements, etc. In these situations, we often pay a year in advance. - 12.
+Warranty Review Warranty terms to ensure they are reasonable.